NeilKhera/FauxRanger/README.md

 * ROS Melodic
 * ROSbridge Suite v0.11.10

 > NOTE!
 ROS Noetic running on Ubuntu 20.04 or newer versions of ROSbridge suite are NOT currently supported.
-This is dies to an incompatibility between the ROSintegration plugin and Python 3.
-This will be fixed in the future.
+This is due to an incompatibility between the ROSintegration plugin and Python 3.
+This will be fixed in a future release.

 To build and install ROSbridge Suite v0.11.10, checkout [this](https://github.com/RobotWebTools/rosbridge_suite/commit/b04345fab6b2394adb74ec29297356d8ec552be9) commit into your catkin workspace and build as normal.
 The newest version of the apt package (ros-melodic-rosbridge-suite) is NOT supported.